hadidabomb2/PRJ_Aging_Brain/README.md

 ### For Mac OS / Mac OS X / Linux
 * First navigate to this project folder where this README file is located using the terminal.
-* Run the following command:
+* Run the following command and respond yes to any prompts that come up:
 ```bash
 $ python3 -m nuitka main.py
 ```